Becoming an Amazon Associate

 Why Become an Affiliate For Amazon?

 Everyone trusts Amazon.
-It only makes sense to place Amazon affiliate links on your blog.
+It only makes sense to place Amazon affiliate links on your blog or website.

 The Amazon Associates Program is one of the largest and most successful online affiliate programs out there.

-It’s a very popular way to earn money with your blog or website.
-For several reasons.
+It’s a very popular way to earn money for several reasons.

 Once you join Amazon as an Associate, you can place product links within your content.
 If a click on that link leads to a sale, you get a commission.